Everything You Need to Know About When and How to Water Areca Palms Indoors

 These impressive trees have many common names, including bamboo palm, golden cane palm, yellow palm, or butterfly palm.
 While they can grow up to 40 feet tall outdoors and in their natural habitats, they typically stick to around 4-5 feet tall indoors.

 Native to the forests and riverbanks of Madagascar, these palms are considered threatened in their natural habitats.
-However, their use across the world, as well as their naturalization in tropical areas across continents, mean they are unlikely to ever become extinct.
+However, their use across the world, as well as their naturalization in tropical areas across continents, mean they are unlikely ever to become extinct.
+In suitable climates, these also make excellent potted palm trees for outdoor areas.

 This plant has won the Royal Horticultural Society’s Award of Garden Merit and is incredibly popular among indoor plant enthusiasts.
 It is also relatively easy to care for, especially when it comes to watering.